 always met in the North Saskatchewan and Bow rivers, upstream of Edmonton and Calgary.

-Recent and planned upgrades to wastewater treatment facilities in a number of Alberta cities will help improve guideline compliance at downstream sites.
+Recent and planned upgrades to wastewater treatment facilities in a number of Alberta cities, including Grande Prairie, will help improve guideline compliance at downstream sites.

 Numbers of fecal coliform bacteria almost always meet guidelines at sites upstream of Edmonton and Calgary.
 Downstream of these cities, the guideline value was often exceeded in the past.
 In more recent years, Calgary and Edmonton began to disinfect their wastewater with ultraviolet light.